Practical 2: RISC-V Assembler II

 This function should return a list of new core instructions that will have the same behavior as the pseudoinstruction.

-) which can be modified freely.
+Recall that pseudoinstructions should not change other registers beyond those implied by the instruction definition, with the exception of at (aka x31) which can be modified freely.
 Also, recall that any register could be used as any register operand in a pseudoinstruction.
 Additionally, think carefully about the size of immediates supported by each pseudoinstruction.

 The test cases for the pseudoinstructions do not directly test if your implementation of the instruction works.
 Instead they test general rules about the pseudoinstructions.
 It will be your job to explain how you know these pseudoinstructions behave correctly in the practical worksheet.
 You will need to run the code produced by your pseudoinstructions in a RISC-V simulator.
 You could use this online one, or jump to Practical 3 and install the one we use there.

-Once you've implemented all of the pseudoinstruction handlers, tests in the TestPseudos
+Once you've implemented all of the pseudoinstruction handlers, tests in the TestPseudos unit test category should pass, except for the one called test_pseudoinstructions_pass.

-Implement the pseudoinstruction pass of the assembler
+Implement the pseudoinstruction pass

-method.
+Look at the main assemble_asm() method.
 This function does all the steps of the assembler, notice that after removing comments the next thing is the processing of pseudoinstructions.
-For now, the assembler assumes there are no pseudoinstructions, go look at the definition of pseudoinstruction_pass()
+For now, the assembler assumes there are no pseudoinstructions, go look at the definition of pseudoinstruction_pass().

 You need to implement this function.
 The big picture is this: raw code comes in that may contain pseudoinstructions, this method should return a list of core instructions (and labels) where the pseudoinstructions have been replaced.
 You need to look at each line of code, determine if it is a pseudoinstruction, if it is then you need to call the correct pseudoinstruction-replacement method (which you wrote above), otherwise simply leave the line unchanged.
-The pseudoinstruction methods are passed in the second argument of to pseudoinstruction_pass()
+The pseudoinstruction methods are passed in the second argument of to pseudoinstruction_pass(), so to apply the double method I could do this:

 new_code = pseudos_dictionary["double"](my_line, inst_num)

-will be a list of the new instructions that I can add to my growing program.
+new_code will be a list of the new instructions that I can add to my growing program.

-methods that are implemented for you, if you need help starting.
+You should look at the other pass methods that are implemented for you, if you need help starting.
 Keep in mind that one pseudoinstruction can become more than one core instruction, this will affect the line numer/address of each instruction following a pseudoinstruction in the original code.

 You should consider the different "cases" you may hit as this method goes over each line of code in a file:

-Work on these one case at a time, make sure that your pseudoinstruction pass returns the correct number of instructions and labels pointing to the right instructions.
+Work on these one at a time, make sure that your pseudoinstruction pass returns the correct number of instructions and labels pointing to the right instructions.

 The tests for this method once again do not test the exact instructions you return, since implementations of pseudoinstructions can be variable.
 Instead, it tests general patterns about what the code should look like.
 You will need to explain how you know your code is correct on the practical worksheet.